cc-h-s/beg-steal-or-barrow/README.md

 # Detailed section notes
 1. Import Packages
 2. Metadata
-   #### Review all fields in this section for each file.
+   #### These are all the fields that need to be reviewed and/or updated for each file.
 The lock symbol indicates fields that will generally be the same for an entire set of files.
-All other fields will need to be altered for each instrument.
+All other fields need to be altered for each instrument.
+To complete this section reference the mooring logs for instrument deployment.
+Specific codes can be found here: https://vocab.seadatanet.org/search.

     - 🔒 `year_n = 2022`  year deployed, not recovered
     - 🔒 `chief_scientist = "Clark Richards"`